 2. Program of All-inclusive Care for the Elderly (PACE)

 A branch of Medicare, this program covers various services that senior citizens might need such as adult day care and nutritious meal delivery.
 Seniors can also use PACE to receive home care for a certain number of hours per week.
-Please note that it does not cover non-medical home care in Mesa.
-Additionally, nutritional counseling and delivery of medical supplies are typically covered by PACE.
+Please note that it does not cover non-medical home care.
+Mesa families need additional nutritional counseling and delivery of medical supplies are typically covered by PACE.